alexandrnikitin/blog/_drafts/hoisting-in-net-explained.md

 }
 ```

-There's no point to calculate array length at each iteration, it won't change.
-And the sum operation's result on `x` and `y` will always be the same at each iteration.
-So that the code can be optimized in the following way:
+There's no point to calculate array's length at each iteration, it won't change and we can consider that code as loop-invariant one.
+The result of sum operation  of `x` and `y` will always be the same at each iteration.
+So that the code can be optimized and moved out of the loop in the following way:

 ```csharp
 public void Update(int[] arr, int x, int y)